Intel (Fortran, C, and C++)

 For questions about using the Intel compilers at NERSC contact the consultants at firstname.lastname@example.org.

-On Carver you can find some documentation in the $PATH/Documentation/en_US/ directory, where $PATH is defined when you load the Intel modulefile.
-Man pages are available via man ifort (for Fortran) or man icc (for C/C++).
+Man pages are available via man ifort (for Fortran) or man icc (for C/C++) when the intel module is loaded.
 There are User Guides, language Reference Manuals, and Quick-Reference Guides to Optimization available on the Intel web site.